rahulr-1006/NeoScan/README.md

 **PLEASE NOTE**: The repo with source code and data was made private due to The Health Insurance Portability and Accountability Act (HIPAA).
-This README file is a placeholder If you or someone else you know is interested in contributing to this project, please reach out to rramakrishnan106@vt.edu.
+This README file is a placeholder.
+If you or someone else you know is interested in contributing to this project, please reach out to rramakrishnan106@vt.edu.
 Thank you for understanding!

 # **NeoScan: Advancing Birth Defect Detection with Deep Learning**